steffenwoell/steffenwoell.github.io/_posts/2022-05-09-the-joys-of-being-useless.md

 ---
 layout: post
 title: The Joys of Being Useless
-subtitle: Or, the One of Many
+subtitle: One of Many
 image: /img/joy.png
+excerpt: It seems a lot of time has passed pursuing life at breakneck paces we crane our necks and look down at crowded streets and all those vacant spaces
 tags: [Journal, Leipzig, Germany]
 ---
 It seems a lot of time has passed